 •to provide clearly defined performance standards based upon the employees current job description to ensure that employees know what is expected of them;

 •to encourage supervisors and employees to have face-to-face discussions and let employees know how they are doing in terms of their job performance;

 •to express appreciation for outstanding contributions and performance; conversely, to discuss performance areas where improvement is possible or needed and to outline plans for improving performance.

 Responsibility and Monitoring

-The Human Resources Department is responsible for the administration of the university's performance appraisal system.
-Any changes to policy, procedures, or forms related to performance appraisals will be communicated immediately by the Director, Human Resources/Affirmative Action to supervisors.
+The Human Resources Department is responsible for the administration of the university’s performance appraisal system.
+Any changes to policy, procedures, or forms related to performance appraisals will be communicated immediately by the Director, Human Resources/Equal Opportunity/Title IX Coordinator (HR Director) to supervisors.

 Supervisors will work with the Human Resources Department in communicating the importance of the performance appraisal process in distributing all required performance appraisal materials and in ensuring that performance appraisals are completed in a timely manner.

 The immediate supervisor is responsible for conducting performance appraisals for all employees under his/her supervision.
-In the case of multiple supervisors, the evaluation will be conducted by the supervisor who oversees the majority of the work (more than .50 FTE).
+In the case of multiple supervisors, the evaluation will be conducted by the supervisor who oversees the majority of the work (more than .50 FTE); or the department head may require separate and independent appraisals by each supervisor; or all supervisors may be required to provide information to be compiled in a single document.
+The method should be chosen to ensure that the employee is evaluated in an equitable manner.
 If an employee has two (2) assignments of .50 FTE each, both supervisors will conduct a performance evaluation.